-The online shopping system activity diagram is a statechart diagram variation that is a graphical representation of an executed collection of procedural online purchasing actions.
+The activity diagram for online shopping management system is a state chart variation that is a graphical representation of an executed collection of procedural purchasing actions.
 This section goes into great detail about the parallel and conditional activities, use cases, and system functions.

 |Name:||Online Shopping System Activity Diagram|

 |Abstract:||The Online Shopping System Activity Diagram in UML represents the behavior of the project in terms of its activities.
 It contains the important details on the activities and constraints done in the project.|

 |Users:||System Admin, Sellers, and (Shopper) Buyers.|

 |Tools Used:||Diagram tools that provide activity diagram symbols.|

 Project development uses the UML Activity Diagram for online systems.
 It shows the project’s primary tasks and restrictions.
 Labels help programmers and users understand online shopping management systems.